pmucha/go-functional/README.md

 keys := []int{-1, 0, 1, 2, 2, 3}
 vals := []string{"minus one", "zero", "one", "two", "three"}

-functional.ZipMap(keys, vals)(vals)
+functional.ZipMap(keys, vals)
     // returns -1 -> "minus one", 0 -> "zero", 1 -> "one", 2 -> "three"
 ```

-**Known issue**: Currently (1.18beta1) Go fails to infer the type
-for `vals` in returned function, unless it is somehow
-provided in the primary function.
-That's why it's needed
-to provide `vals` in the primary function as well.
+**Note:** Due to current Go generics' limitations the usability
+of this function in composing is limited.

 ## TODO